-Gateway to the Outaouais region
+Gateway to the Outaouais

 A ferry also connects Fassett to Ontario, allowing you to reach Lefaivre and extend your getaway to the other side of the river.